dodobird181/dodo-email-sender/README.md

 # dodo-email-sender
- A simple email sender API designed to integrate with a ProtonMail account
+ A simple email sender API designed to integrate with AWS SES.